Personal Development: Everything You Need to Know to Get Started.

 Finding and scrapbooking ideas

-Use the WiseAmigo app to link your choices from the list to your specific developmental Spotlights.
+Use the WiseAmigo platform to link your choices from the list to your specific developmental Spotlights.
 In no time at all, you can have several Spotlights, representing your key areas to focus on.
-What’s more, you’ll be able to track your progress and find inspirational insights, all in the palm of your hand.
+What’s more, you’ll be able to track your progress and find inspirational insights.

 Look at our Journey to Assertiveness page as Joanna builds her confidence to speaking up in meetings.
 And if you need a little help to think and want to get busy with your pen, try the template here.